sebastien-plutniak/archeoviz/README.md

 # Use

-Having archaeological remains from a given site, `archeoViz` is designed to lower the technical barriers to fulfil three objectives:
+Having archaeological remains from a given site, `archeoViz` is designed to lower the technical barriers to fulfill three objectives:

   - basic spatial exploration and generation of simple graphical reports;